InancGorgulu/YOLO-Project/README.md

 ## Getting Started
 ### 1. Training YOLO Models
-To train your custom YOLO model, navigate to the yolov5_training/ directory and follow the steps outlined in the README.md.
+To train your custom YOLO model, navigate to the `yolov5_training/` directory and follow the steps outlined in the README.md.
 This section includes:

-Setting up the Google Colab environment with the necessary dependencies.
+* Setting up the Google Colab environment with the necessary dependencies.
-Preparing your dataset and defining the structure in data.yaml.
+* Preparing your dataset and defining the structure in data.yaml.
-Running the training script with customized parameters.
+* Running the training script with customized parameters.

 ### 2. Using Trained Models in C++
 Once your model is trained and validated, you can use it in a C++ environment.
-The cpp_inference/ directory contains everything you need to get started, including:
+The `cpp_inference/` directory contains everything you need to get started, including:

-Converting the PyTorch model to ONNX or TensorRT.
+* Converting the PyTorch model to ONNX or TensorRT.
-Compiling and running the inference code to test the model in real-time applications.
+* Compiling and running the inference code to test the model in real-time applications.
-Documentation
-Detailed documentation is provided within each directory, outlining specific steps for training, converting, and deploying the models.
-You can also find additional resources and tutorials in the docs/ folder.

 ## Contributions